searchmarkers/mark-my-search/README.md

 * Highlight occurrences of your search terms in a 'research' page.
   * Highlight new occurrences as the page changes.
   * Allow editing, adding, and removing of terms.
-    * Provide a context menu item for 'researching' selected text.
+    * Provide methods to highlight the words in selected text.
   * Allow configuration of how a match is determined for a specific term.
   * Detect 'research' when a search occurs without requiring a new page to be loaded.
 * Provide a compact scrollbar view of where terms occur in a page.